bartbutenaers/node-red-contrib-ip-location-lite/README.md

 # node-red-contrib-ip-location-lite
-Node-Red node to determine the geographic location of an IP address
+Node-Red node to determine (locally) the geographic location of an IP address

-:warning: ***This is an experimental version !!!!
-This version is published on Github to be able to discuss it on the Discourse forum...***

 ## Install

 Run the following npm command in your Node-RED user directory (typically ~/.node-red):
 ```
-npm install bartbutenaers/node-red-contrib-ip-location-lite
+npm install node-red-contrib-ip-location-lite
 ```

 ## Support my Node-RED developments